barebox/barebox/Documentation/user/state.rst

 		};
 	};

-This is the recommended approach for device tree enabled system with state located on SD or eMMC.
+This is the recommended approach for device tree enabled systems with state located on SD or eMMC.

 Referencing the partition by *partuuid*